Herschel Walker faces big hurdles as he launches U.S. Senate campaign

 The former football star became the instant front-runner in the Republican race for the U.S. Senate after entering the contest this week, thanks to potent name recognition from his playing days and, perhaps more importantly, the blessing of former President Donald Trump.

 But remaining at the top of the political pile will challenge him in ways even the best defensive lineman couldn’t.
-His top Republican rivals insist they’re staying in the race, and he’s already facing attacks casting him as an erratic carpetbagger from Texas with a history of violent threats.
+His top Republican rivals insist they’re staying in the race, and there’s already a narrative forming that he’s an erratic carpetbagger from Texas with a history of violent threats.

 And if he wins the GOP nomination next year, he must face a bigger challenge, taking on Democratic U.S. Sen. Raphael Warnock in a high-pressure race that could determine control of the U.S. Senate.
 The balance of the chamber is now 50-50, and both parties are circling Georgia as a critical showdown.